-Holly Grove School will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted. might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+Holly Grove School will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

 All staff are clear on how to report low level concerns and will be empowered to do so.
-Staff must report their concerns to the Headteacher (Karen Alty) or in her absence, the Deputy Headteacher (Eve Taylor).
-However, the Head will always be kept informed of a low level allegation in a timely manner.
+Staff must report their concerns to the Headteacher Karen Alty or in her absence, Eve Taylor (Deputy Headteacher).
+However, the Headteacher will always be kept informed of a low level allegations in a timely manner.
 If concerns are surrounding the Headteacher, this must be referred to the Chair of Governors.
-Guidance from Keeping Children Safe in Education, September 2023, will be followed in view of recording and storage of such concerns.
+Guidance from Keeping Children Safe in Education, September 2024, will be followed in view of recording and storage of such concerns.

-If in doubt whether the concern is a low-level concern, the Headteacher will consult with the LADO for guidance.
+If in doubt whether the concern is a low-level concern, the Headteacher will consult with LADO for guidance.